-Each item on the following list has been gleaned from my experiences booking venues in various cities over the past dozen years.
+The following list is gleaned from my experiences booking venues in various cities over the past dozen years.
 GPI greatly appreciates its hosts, and wishes to make each event smooth sailing, profitable for the venue, and as enjoyable as possible for all involved, especially the audience.
-(By all accounts we’ve had 99% great nights, but we always aim for perfection!)
+(By all accounts we’ve had 99.9% great nights, but we always aim for perfection!)
 No one item on this list is a deal breaker; if for any reason, a venue does not meet these criteria, discussion is encouraged.
 GOOD COMMUNICATION IS THE NO. 1 CRITERIA (this does not need to be time-consuming, we like short and sweet but near immediate).

-- The venue should understand that Gram Parsons InterNational is not a typical night of gig slots; it is in fact a tightly run one-night festival which some venues have never really done before.
+- The venue should understand that Gram Parsons InterNational (GPI) is not a typical night of gig slots; it is in fact a tightly run one-night festival which some venues have never really done before.

-- Establish clear guidelines from Day One.
-Generally like to keep a simple business model: Gram InterNational takes the door; you take the rest (bar/food).
-A guarantee may be part of the deal, with a percentage if above that.
-Many factors are involved, including the distance we travel to take the show to your local audience.
+- Clear understanding of agreement from Day One.
+Prefer a simple business model: an agreed upon “split.”
+Many factors are involved, including the distance we travel (from Buffalo, NY) to bring the show to your local audience.

 - When we have an agreement via email, the venue immediately posts on their Facebook page and calendar (if they have one) that Gram Parsons InterNational is booked for such and such date (for Nashville the Saturday in November closest to Gram’s birthday, usually the first Saturday).
 After you announce we announce and promote the heck out of the event and your venue.